djrmarques/minimal-flask-app/README.md

 I may end up adding other features or slightly altering the folder structure as I go.

 # How to use
-Either close or fork this repo, and then start altering the existing code however you want.
+Either clone or fork this repo, and then start altering the existing code however you want.
+See [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) how to duplicate a repo.